gem5/gem5/README.md

 # The gem5 Simulator

-This is the gem5 simulator.
+This is the repository for the gem5 simulator.
+It contains the full source code for the simulator and all tests and regressions.

+The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.
+It is primarily used to evaluate new hardware designs, system software changes, and compile-time and run-time system optimizations.

-The main website can be found at <http://www.gem5.org>
+The main website can be found at <http://www.gem5.org>.

 ## Getting started